Long's Lane Precinct: 140–142 Cumberland Street

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

-140–142 Cumberland Street is significant as one of a small number of buildings constructed under the Housing Act of 1912 by the NSW Housing Board, the first agency to be established in NSW to deal directly with the provision of public housing.
+140–142 Cumberland Street is significant as one of a small number of buildings constructed under the Housing Act 1912 by the NSW Housing Board, the first agency to be established in NSW to deal directly with the provision of public housing.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 140–142 Cumberland Street is of aesthetic significance in showing the Edwardian /Australian Federation architectural style as it was applied to a new building type in the early 20th century.
 While drawing on public housing models from Europe and the UK, the design of the building emphasises its Australian location in the provision of balconies and the use of Australian motifs such as the waratah incorporated into the plaster vents.
 The aesthetic value of the building has been revealed and can now be better understood through reconstruction and conservation.
 140–142 Cumberland Street makes a substantial contribution to the aesthetic significance of the Long's Lane Precinct as an ensemble of 19th and early 20th century buildings, associated laneways, and rear yards.
 140-142 Cumberland Street meets this criterion on a State level.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 As part of The Rocks area, 140–142 Cumberland Street is likely to be held in some esteem by the individuals and groups who are interested in Sydney's history and heritage.
 140–142 Cumberland Street meets this criterion on a local level.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.